ido123ziv/algo-visualizations/README.md

 * Dijkstra [see](algorithms/dijkstra) -> an algorithm made to find the shortest path between nodes in a weighted graph
 * BFS [see](algorithms/bfs) -> a searching algorithm on a graph
 * DFS [see](algorithms/dfs) -> a searching algorithm on a graph
+* Bellman-Ford [see](algorithms/bellman_ford/) -> is used to find the shortest paths from a single source vertex to all other vertices in a weighted graph

 ## Bootstrap